Keynote speaker: Nicola Peel

-Saturday 8 June 2019, 10am – 4.45 pm
+Saturday 8 June 2019, 10am – 4.45pm

-Brighthelm, Brighton BN1 1YD (near the station)
+Brighthelm Centre, Brighton BN1 1YD

-Nicola Peel is a winner of the People’s Environment Award, filmmaker, speaker and ‘solutionist’ who has been working in the Ecuadorian Amazon for 18 years.
+Nicola is a winner of the People’s Environment Award, filmmaker, speaker and ‘solutionist’ who has been working in the Ecuadorian Amazon for 18 years.
 She is passionate about biomimicry, which shows that nature is our greatest teacher.

 Nicola will show us examples of solutions to environmental problems, found in tandem with local communities.
 These not only provide solutions to the issues, but also enable communities to flourish.
 Nicola will also address a range of practical actions that we can all take in our daily lives to contribute to the solutions rather than continuing the damage humans are inflicting on our life systems.